canonical/launchpad-manual/docs/user/reference/webhooks.rst

 - ``refs/heads/foo[-_]bar`` will match both ``refs/heads/foo-bar`` and
   ``refs/heads/foo_bar``
-- ``refs/heads/foo[!-]*`` will match all git refs that don't have a ``-`` character in front of ``refs/heads/foo``
+- ``refs/heads/foo[!-]*`` will match all git refs that don't have a ``-`` character after ``refs/heads/foo``

 Network considerations
 ----------------------

 You should ensure that your firewall allows HTTP/HTTPS access (as appropriate) from all the IP addresses associated with ``webhooks-proxy.launchpad.net``.
-If you are testing from the `qastaging
+If you are testing from `qastaging
 <https://qastaging.launchpad.net/>`_, you should also allow
 ``webhooks-proxy.qastaging.paddev.net``.

 The proxy used for delivering webhooks does not generally allow access to Canonical's own IP space.
-If you are a Canonical employee and want to set up a webhook-based integration with another service hosted by Canonical, please contact the Launchpad team with details.
+If you are a Canonical employee and want to set up a webhook-based integration with another service hosted by Canonical, please contact the Launchpad team with the details.

 Event payloads
 --------------